Koenkk/zigbee2mqtt.io/docs/devices/ICPSHC24-30EU-IL-1.md

 Wifi from your Notebook might interfere with the pairing.

+You might also want to take a look at the bug: https://github.com/Koenkk/zigbee2mqtt/issues/611

 <!-- Notes END: Do not edit below this line -->

 ## OTA updates